ynohat/mobeye-cto-test/README.md

 The project can be tested at http://ahogg-mobeye-test.meteor.com.

-> See the Known issues section regarding the map not centering on France

 If you want to test it locally, read on.

 After installing meteor and cloning this repo, you should be able to run